G Locrian Major Guitar Scale

 Guitar Tips

 The G Locrian Major scale contains 7 notes (G, A, B, C, Db, Eb, F).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for G Locrian Major